multiparty/jiff/tutorials/intro.md

 5. At the end, we'll only reveal if our total budget is greater or equal to $5000, the total budet can stay a secret!
 6. Go on vacation!! (hopefully)

-We'll walk through the process step-by-step, and at the end we'll have two working files: one to run the server, and one for each freind participate with.
+We'll walk through the process step-by-step, and at the end we'll have two working files: one to run the server, and one for each friend participate with.

 # Installing JIFF